mhipolito0499/rock-paper-scissors/README.md

 # rock-paper-scissors
-A small project to showcase javascript/programming foundations through rock, paper, scissors!
+A small project to showcase javascript/programming foundations learned in The Odin Project through rock, paper, scissors!